 Many people ask about the processes about a Singapore PR application, and so in this video I will share with you exactly the process of doing it and then eventually getting approved by yourself.
 If you want to engage the help of immigration consultants, that is perfectly fine too and they can advise you.

 Step number one is to make sure that you have at least an E pass or an S pass if you are intending to apply for a Singapore permanent residence using the Professionals/Technical Personnel and Skilled Workers scheme, otherwise known as PTS scheme.
-Since the PTS scheme ICA is the most popular way for foreigners to apply for a Singapore PR, let us talk about it.
+Since the PTS scheme is the most popular way for foreigners to apply for a Singapore PR, let us talk about it.
 Regardless of your educational or past employment elsewhere or in Singapore, if you are holding onto a work permit, you are ineligible to apply.
 Please do not apply if that is the case, and try to change to an E pass or S pass first.
 Even with an E pass, you are required to stay in Singapore for a minimum of 6 months prior before Singapore PR application.
 Once you become a Singapore permanent resident, then you can apply for LTVP Singapore for your immediate family members.
 For now, need not worry about that.

 Once you have ensured that you already have at least an E pass or S pass, you should go online and register for a Singpass Account online here.
 The reason is that you will need to log into your Singpass account for your PR application.